DARPA-ASKEM/terarium-docs/docs/modeling/review-and-enrich-model.md

 - **Descriptions**: A short plain language explanation of the variable or parameter's contents.
 - **Concepts**: Epidemiological concepts related to the variable or parameter.
 Useful for comparing models and mapping variables and parameters to data columns.

+???+ note

+    Enrichment can also provide geolocation information if, for example, your model is stratified by geographic areas such as states or territories.

 Terarium's enrichment service uses an AI language model to automatically populate model metadata based on either:

 - Contextual clues in the contents of a document in your project.